Church Planter among Muslims in Mozambique

 Pray with us to see Christian communities established in the other towns and villages across the Northeast of the country.

 Qualities & Gifts Sought

 Good Portuguese fluency is required for team interactions.
-Ideally 2 years Bible school training and cross-cultural experience.
+Ideally two years Bible school training and cross-cultural experience.

 For visa purposes and development opportunities it would be an advantage to be trained in a profession.

 Mozambique is a country in Southeast Africa bordered by the Indian Ocean to the east, Tanzania to the north, Malawi and Zambia to the northwest, Zimbabwe to the west, and Swaziland and South Africa to the southwest.
 It is separated from Madagascar by the Mozambique Channel to the east.
 The capital and largest city is Maputo.